 Saline vs. Silicone

 For most patients, saline and silicone gel implants look very similar.
 The patient shown to the right above has saline implants and the patient on the right below has silicone gel implants.
 Both of them look very natural and attractive.
-Silicone gel implants tend to have a slightly more natural feel to them and are the most commonly used implants in Dr. Stoeckel’s practice.
+Silicone gel implants tend to have a slightly more natural feel to them and are the most commonly used implants at Wake Plastic Surgery.
 They have a lower risk of rippling and are strongly recommended for patients that have very thin skin or very little native breast tissue.
 Many patients are concerned about the often mis-perceived safety profile of silicone implants.
-But with the significant amount of research and data available today, it is Dr. Stoeckel’s belief that both implant types are safe and reliable.
+But with the significant amount of research and data available today, it is our belief that both implant types are safe and reliable.
 Choosing the right implant, however, is a personal decision and their really isn’t a right or wrong answer for each individual.